ocean-xuli/DiMMPose/README.md

-# DiMMPose
+# DIMMPose: Diffusion-Based 3D Human Pose Estimation with Mamba 🚧 *(Work in Progress)*

- DiMMPose: A Diffusion-Mamba Hybrid Framework with Multi-Prompt for Efficient and Robust 3D Human Pose Estimation
+⏳ **This repository is under development.
+Full code and documentation will be released soon.**